- OUR ANNIVERSARY GETAWAY TO COSTA RICA: A TRIP OF A LIFETIME

 However, due to change in flight schedule and my MIL’s surgery, we cut our trip to three nights instead of four.
 So, I made a decision to stick to Arenal area rather than irritate my husband by spending most of our getaway driving on Costa Rican roads rather than relaxing.
 Tabacon resort is located only 8 minutes from Nayara via taxi.

 For various reasons, I’m really trying to conserve cash at the moment.
 That’s why using my existing Hyatt stash for Tabacon resort was the logical choice.
 It’s a category 5 property and cost me 17k points per night, since September is the off-season in Costa Rica.
 During the winter you can expect to pay 23k points per night.
+Update: this resort is now a category 6.

 Breakfast buffet is included for all Hyatt members, no need to be a Globalist.
 The cheapest cash rate for my stay was $360, so we got over 2 cents per point.
 You can acquire Hyatt points via transfer from Chase Ultimate Rewards or co-branded Hyatt credit card.